 Students may distribute their remaining courses in the major as they see fit.
 However, students contemplating graduate work are encouraged to specialize appropriately in consultation with the department’s faculty members.

 No more than two introductory (100-level) courses can be applied toward the major.
+Majors are strongly encouraged to take the introductory courses to the subfields (POLSC 20000 —political theory, POLSC 25000 —comparative politics, and POLSC 27000 —international relations) as they are required prerequisites for some 300-level courses.
 Majors must complete at least three 300-level courses (from any subfields).

 No more than 6 credits in internship, independent study, and/or experiential courses (such as Model United Nations) may be used to satisfy the 30 credits in the major.
 Also, such credits may not be used to satisfy the distribution requirements in the four fields.
 Courses taken for Credit/No Credit may not be applied toward the major.